dfilaretti/uplift-arpeggio/README.md

 * adjust the global note length
 * transpose the while thing up/down by semitones

+## Troubleshooting

+### There's no sound!!

+To function properly, ideally you need to play a 3 notes chord.
+If you play e.g. only 2 notes but in the notes grid you try to use the 3rd notes, that will not play - check that first!

+Moreover, the device needs the transport on (i.e. hit "play").

 ## Problems?

 If you encounter any issue with the device please feel free to [open an issue](https://github.com/dfilaretti/uplift-arpeggio/issues/new) and I'll look into it.